jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 To do it, Main Street has to believe in a new philosophy.
 One that gives digital levers of power to bakers and butchers over factory food owners.
 Tailors and seamstresses over sweatshops.
 Medics and nurses over hospital administrators.
 Engineers and designers over executives.
 Store owners and clerks over franchises.
 Craftsmen and repairmen over bureaucrats.
 We'll only upgrade our civilization to the Internet Age when we network player gods on the frontline in the era of mass-collaboration.

 https://www.youtube.com/watch?v=nndvhbLSlpk
 _This is Louis Rossmann.
-He repairs broken computers.
-Some manufacturers make it hard to improve our machines because they want us to replace them instead.
+He repairs broken computers, but some manufacturers make it hard to because they want us to replace them instead.
 Louis advocates for customers having the "right to repair."
-Because of digital technology and open-source, regular people like Louis and his friend in Canada can work together to their mutual benefit.
-No middle-men needed, just player- gods doing mass-collaboration, and it's already happening throughout out society right now._
+Because of digital technology and open-source, regular people can band together.
+Player-gods doing mass-collaboration, and it's already happening throughout society right now._

 ## Open-Source Lets Us Bust Open Gates And Start The Internet Age